toradex/toradex-torizon-manifest/README.md

 Here's a quick demo on performing an update using the underlying OSTree technology on the device manually.

+Please notice that all device commands must be executed as root, so you have to login as root on the device or, if you are logged-in using the torizon user, prefix the following command lines with "sudo" to execute them as root.

 Whenever you build TorizonCore a directory `ostree_repo` gets produced during the build.
 This directory is git-like containing the meta-data for that build's filesystem.
 Toradex uploads the nightly build OSTree repository and makes it available at http://feeds.toradex.com/ostree/nightly/apalis-imx6/.

 Using OSTree I can add this repository like how one would add a remote git repo.